 He was more than just the civil rights leader he is remembered as today.
 Martin Luther King, Jr., was one of America’s greatest moral and political philosophers, his life founded on deep, sophisticated and courageous spiritual convictions.
-From the January 2005 issue of Shambhala Sun, Charles R. Johnson looks at King’s teachings and example and why they are important to all Americans.
+From our January 2005 issue, Charles R. Johnson looks at King’s teachings and example and why they are important to all Americans.

 “The great problem facing modern man is that the means by which we live have outdistanced the spiritual ends for which we live.” — Martin Luther King, Jr.